ottotsuma/Melvor-Classes-Species/README.md

   * tambourine - increased level 1 farming yield % from 5 to 10 and level 40 flat farming yield from 5 to 15
   * trumpet - now focused on damage dealing only
 * added a new shop purchase which lets you Master two shouts at once
-* added a new item, sheet classes which is dropped while training Classes
+* added a new item, sheet profile which is dropped while training Profile
-* added a new item, essence of classes, which is upgraded from sheet classes
+* added a new item, essence of profile, which is upgraded from sheet profile
-* added the ability to upgrade mastered shout teachers which unlocks a 5th modifier
+* added the ability to upgrade mastered shout species which unlocks a 5th modifier

 ### 1.3.0
-* added a potion to Herblore which increases GP obtained while training Classes
+* added a potion to Herblore which increases GP obtained while training Profile
-* added a summoning tablet for the Classes skill, the Shout
+* added a summoning tablet for the Profile skill, the Shout
-* added a Classes Scroll of XP which can be purchased from the Township trader with Planks
+* added a Profile Scroll of XP which can be purchased from the Township trader with Planks
-* added a Classes Outfit to the Township category of the shop, it functions the same all other skilling outfits
+* added a Profile Outfit to the Township category of the shop, it functions the same all other skilling outfits

 ### 1.2.0

 * updated description of mastery and mastery pool Master cost reduction to better align with skill capes (no functional change)
 * updated exponential calculation to clamp mastery between level 1 and 99 instead of throwing an error if outside this range
-* adjusted the level that teachers are available at
+* adjusted the level that species are available at
 * adjusted the experience gained from training.
-The time it takes to level should be roughly equivalent to Astrology, assuming no interval increases, xp modifiers, etc and you train the highest level teacher available
+The time it takes to level should be roughly equivalent to Astrology, assuming no interval increases, xp modifiers, etc and you train the highest level single_species available
-* added 3 new teachers; the harp, tambourine and Slow_Time
+* added 3 new species; the harp, tambourine and Slow_Time

 ### 1.1.0

 * fixed Master dialog allowing to Master without enough gold
-* updated teacher icons
+* updated single_species icons

 ### 1.0.3